rebibabo/Data-Generating-for-Prompt-FineTune/README.md

 We propose this pipeline in the "abstract" directory, which contains 5 files:
 - dataAug.py

-    We define the DataAugmentation class, which can clean the seed dataset according to the prompt rules and the similarity betwwen each query, and generate the augmented dataset.
+    We define the DataAugmentation class, which can clean the seed dataset according to the prompt rules and the similarity between each query, and generate the augmented dataset.

 - queryPool.py